Wall-Go/WallGoMatrix/README.md

 these directories are renamed to contain Wolfram instead of Mathematica.
 For example, the path for macOS becomes `~/Library/Wolfram/Applications`.

-Once the WallGoMatrix directory has been put inside the Mathematica applications directory, the package can be loaded from within Mathematica using
+Once the WallGoMatrix directory has been installed, the package can be loaded from within Mathematica using

 ```mathematica
 <<WallGoMatrix`